ESA-EarthCODE/portal/pages/ecosystem.md

 ## Long-term Storage in ESA Repository

 The ESA Project Results Repository (PRR) provides long term storage of research outcomes from ESA-funded EO Projects and activities.
 It provides a harmonised and structured way to store research outcomes (including data, workflows, experiment, and associated documentation).
-Research outcomes are organised in STAC Objects (Collections), accessible via the STAC API and the Open Science Catalog Browser.
+Research outcomes are organised in STAC Objects (Collections), accessible via the STAC API and the Open Science Catalogue Browser.

 **[ESA Project results are stored in the PRR](https://esa-earthcode.github.io/tutorials/index-1/)** to ensure research outcomes are long-term preserved and accessible.